nhomma/release-test/README.md

 Release Test
 ============

-Simple project for testing releases with Apache Maven and Apache Continuum.
+Simple project for testing releases with Apache Maven, Apache Continuum and other tools.